apache/incubator-kie-docs/README.md

     In your pull request, include the following components:
     * **Description**: Summarize your changes and include any links to JIRA tasks or document previews, if available
-    * **Reviewers**: Assign two reviewers: a developer from the KIE development team and a writer from the Red Hat Business Automation team.
-If you do not know who to assign, leave this field empty and the documentation team can assign the reviewers.
+    * **Reviewers**: Assign two reviewers from the Apache KIE community.
+If you do not know who to assign ask on Zulip channels.

-# Contributing to Kogito software
+# Contributing to Apache KIE Kogito software

-To contribute to Kogito software, see the [`kogito-runtimes`](https://github.com/apache/incubator-kie-kogito-runtimes) repository in GitHub.
+To contribute to Kogito software, see the [`incubator-kie-kogito-runtimes`](https://github.com/apache/incubator-kie-kogito-runtimes) repository in GitHub.